Sarah Rees Brennan

-Sarah Rees Brennan (born 21 September 1983) is an Irish writer best known for young adult fantasy fiction.
-Her first novel, The Demon's Lexicon, was released June 2009 by Simon & Schuster.
-Rees Brennan's books are bestsellers in the UK.
+Sarah Rees Brennan (born 21 September 1983) is an Irish fantasy novelist.
+Her books are bestsellers in both the UK and USA.

+Rees Brennan's first novel, The Demon's Lexicon (2009), was longlisted for the 2010 Carnegie Medal.
+Her fantasy novel In Other Lands was a finalist for the 2017 Lodestar Award for Best Young Adult Book.
+Her adult fantasy novel Long Live Evil debuted on the USA Today's best seller list and became a #1 Sunday Times bestseller on release in the UK, and appeared on both The New York Times 2024 Best of Fantasy list and The New York Times Best of Romance list.
+Rees Brennan's work was listed twice in the 2024 Locus Recommended Reading List - her Hansel and Gretel retelling "Happily Ever After Comes Round" was recommended in the Short Stories category and Long Live Evil was recommended in Novels - Fantasy.

 Life and career

 Rees Brennan was born in Ireland.
-She lived in New York after college.
-She obtained a Creative Writing MA from Kingston University in London and worked as a librarian in Surrey, England, before moving to Dublin where she currently lives.
+She obtained a Creative Writing MA from Kingston University in London and worked as a librarian in Surrey, England before moving to Dublin where she currently lives.

 Rees Brennan has been writing since the age of five.
-She has a blog on Livejournal which has over 4000 subscribers.
+She has a blog on LiveJournal which has over 4000 subscribers.

 She wrote her first novel, The Demon's Lexicon, while studying for her Creative Writing MA.
 The publishing house Simon & Schuster obtained a three-book contract deal with her which involved an undisclosed six-figure sum.
 Since then she has written and collaborated on many bestselling and award-nominated works including In Other Lands and her tie-in work with Netflix.
+Rees Brennan's most recent novel is Long Live Evil which debuted on the USA Today's best seller list and was a number one best seller on the Sunday Times in the UK.